Xilinx/Vitis-Tutorials/README.md

 				<a href="http://xilinx.github.io/Embedded-Design-Tutorials">Embedded Design Tutorials</a>
 			</td>
 			<td >
 				Learn how to build and use embedded operating systems and drivers on Xilinx Adaptive SoCs and the MicroBlaze™ soft processor.
-These tutorials cover open-source operating systems and bare metal drivers available from Xilinx, compilers, debuggers, and profiling tools for traditional SoC software development.
+These tutorials cover open-source operating systems and bare-metal drivers available from Xilinx, compilers, debuggers, and profiling tools for traditional SoC software development.
 			</td>
 		</tr>
 		<tr>